merrytadjakaria/children-out-of-school-dashboard/README.md

-# children-out-of-school-dashboard
+# Children Out of School in Primary Age Dashboard
 Interactive dashboard and exploratory analysis of primary school-age children out of school using R and Shiny.

-# Children Out of School in Primary Age Dashboard
 ## Project Overview
 This project analyzes the global distribution of primary school-age children who are out of school using Unicef data.
 The objective is to identify trends, geographic patterns, and socioeconomic factors associated with educational exclusion.